MicrosoftDocs/security/security-docs/operations/incident-response-playbook-app-consent.md

 ### Roles that can grant consent on behalf of the organization

-To be able to grant **tenant-wide admin consent**, you must sign in as one of the following:
+To be able to grant **tenant-wide admin consent**, you must sign in with at least one of the following roles:

-- Global Administrator
 - Application Administrator
 - Cloud Application Administrator